yoavnir/specs2016/README.md

 Known Issues
 ============
-* On CentOS 7 and other Linux distros using GCC 4.8.5 or earlier some Python unit tests fail.
-Also, importing Python native functions doesn't work.
 * Regular expression grammars other than the default `ECMAScript` don't work except on Mac OS.
-* On CentOS 7 and other Linux distros using GCC 4.8.5 or earlier `rsearch` does not work reliably.
 * On Windows with Python support the appropriate dll (like `python38.dll`) must be in the path.

 Contributing